Eastern Final presents a test of Toronto FC’s character and mental fortitude

 Toronto defender Drew Moor came in late and said matters had grown so heated that stadium security was involved.

-Kljestan had a different version: "At halftime, [Altidore] shoved me into the wall, and so I have a clear conscience."
+Kljestan told a different version to Canadian Press: "At halftime, [Altidore] shoved me into the wall, and so I have a clear conscience."

 Altidore's take is unclear, as he got dressed and left immediately after the game ended.
 If he really was the victim of a sneak attack, it's curious that he wouldn't stick around to say so.